tmohayai/ReDat/README.md

 Please see CITATION document on how to cite this module.

-The module comes with an example ROOT data file and an example script "Example.py" which illustrates how the module is used.
+The module comes with an example script "Example.py" which illustrates how the module is used.